karstenw/Cactus-opml-Outliner/README.md

 It's still in development but gets better and better.

 Use it to explore OPML, RSS, XML and HTML files.
-Nodes can be opened in the browser or in Quicktime Player.
+Nodes can be opened in the webbrowser, in Quicktime Player or in Cactus depending on node type.
 See the shortcuts section at the end.

 ## A Warning ##